 Why run a Limited company?

 Although there is an administrative burden attached to operating via a Limited company, it can be tax efficient to put your day trading profits through a Limited company.
 Whether or not it is beneficial tends to depend on the level of the day trader’s earnings.

 The main thing to remember when operating a Limited company is that you cannot draw money from the company without triggering a tax event.
 This means that every time you want to take money out of the company you either have to pay yourself a salary and/or dividends, which in both cases will be subject to tax on amounts paid over the respective tax free allowance.

 Paying yourself a salary will mean that you have to operate PAYE (Pay as You Earn) by running a monthly payroll.
 The tax rates applied to the salary are the income tax rates for the relevant tax year.
 You can download the PDF which shows the tax rates for 2018/19.

 In addition, as you are an employee of your company and the company that you own is also your employer, you will have a liability to both employee’s National Insurance Contributions (NICs) and employer’s NICs.

 Paying a dividend

 Dividends are paid from profits after the deduction of Corporation Tax.
 For the tax year 2018/19, the first £2,000 of the dividend paid in a tax year is tax free.
-Please see the link to HMRC’s website detailing how tax is calculated on dividends above the £5,000 allowance:
+Please see the link to HMRC’s website detailing how tax is calculated on dividends above the £2,000 allowance: